Cosmow22/custom-dark-background/README.md

 Or would you like to suggest a website to be added?
 Please contact me at the following address : <contact@cosmow22.fr>

-You can contribute to the project by adding a site via a pull request.
+You can contribute to the project by adding a site via a pull request or by opening an issue.

 ## Testing